Generative AI/chatbot best practices

 Over the last year, each of us in the industry has been learning how to integrate generative AI together, mostly exploring and figuring things out as we’ve gone along.

 This is a collection of lessons I’ve learned from rapid iteration and experimentation in developing a chatbot healthcare assistant.
+Some of these may now be obvious in hindsight.

 If you’re using langchain, use agents/tools as routes rather than LLMChains